SNHD-Development/FormSchemaRender/README.md

 5. "number": Any floating point number

 Note: we can use this class to limited input from client

+### Telephone

+If user wants to capture US telephone simply, this will render telephone type with (XXX) XXX-XXXX To turn on Provider, simply pass in "Options.ShowProvider" = true;

+	{
+        "Name" : "MobileNumber",
+        "Type" : "Telephone",
+        "Description" : "Business Mobile Number",
+        "Options" : {
+            "ShowProvider" : true
+        }
+    }

 ### VisibleOn Options